Family history von Kleist - machine translation

 spelling, as they are readable for Germans.
 However, this does not apply to

-translation programs.
+most translation programs.

 As a first step, a dictionary with the most important names in the family